fwangyt/Android-App-Dev-1/6/md/Switch Example.md

 1. Create a Android project with Empty Activity, and name it Switch Example.
 2. Go to activity_mail.xml file, delete the existing TextView, and drag a Switch to the center of the screen with constraints.
 And set ID to my_switch.
 3. Set text property to This is a Switch!, set textOn property to on, and set textOff property to off.
 4. Since the showText property could be hard to find, there is an easy to make it.
-Go to Text mode, and all the following line of code.
+Go to Text mode, and add the following line of code.
 5. Go back to Design mode, and place anther TextView under the Switch with constraints and set the ID to result_tv.
 6. Go to MainActivity.java, and add the following code.
 7. Run the App, on click the Switch.
 It will also display some information in the Logcat.